crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Shields
   Affects the amount of protection you gain by using a shield, and the degree to which it hinders you.
-Examining a shield will show the amount of skill needed to completely compensate for its encumbrance - larger races need less skill and smaller races more.
+Examining a shield will show the amount of skill needed to completely compensate for its encumbrance - larger species need less skill and smaller species more.

 Invocations
   Affects your ability to call on your god for aid.
 Those skilled at Invocations